Enginatics/Oracle-EBS-SQL/CST Item Cost Upload/README.md

 This upload can be used to
 - Upload New Item Costs
 - Download the current Item Costs, Update, and Upload the amended item costs for a specified Cost Type
 - Download the current item Costs from one Source cost type, update, and upload the amended item costs to a different Target Cost Type

+Note: The Item Cost Interface only support importing ‘This Level’ costs, As such, this upload does not support the upload of rolled up costs.

 Parameters
 ==========